andreimatetic/assignments/week1/Part1 Symantec.md

 14. Even though ransomware attacks declined in 2017-2018, what was one dramatic change that occurred?

-    A: The shift of victim type accelerated from individual consumers to enterprise customers.
+    A: The shift of victim type from individual consumers to enterprise customers accelerated3.

 15. In 2018, what was the primary ransomware distribution method?